 That’s one important tight spot to overcome.
 Unfortunately, the same cannot be said of BIM-generated mechanical calculations.

-The accuracy of your mechanical calculations is just as imperative as the compatibility of the design components — and there’s no easy way to know if the calculations generated by your BIM software are correct or not or even how they were achieved.
+The accuracy of your mechanical calculations is just as imperative as the compatibility of the design components and the origin of the data.
+Unfortunately, there’s no easy way to know if the calculations generated by your BIM software are correct or not, or even how they were achieved.

 To confirm calculation accuracy, designers seek verification outside of BIM software.
 Typically, validation is completed using either a trusted third-party software package or an engineering firm —and this validation step must be repeated each time BIM software is revised or updated.